 NSAIDs or non-steroidal anti-inflammatory drugs are back in the news.
 A British Medical Journal article says all NSAIDs increase heart attack risk.
 The report also states that the risk is highest in the first month of use and with higher doses.
-While the danger for an individual may be small it is bad news if you take these medicines regularly.
+Of course, the danger for an individual may be small.
+Yet it is still bad news if you take these medicines regularly.

 What are NSAIDs?

 These drugs are common and widely available.
-Some are prescription only while others are sold over the counter.
+Some are prescription only.
+While others are sold over the counter.
 They are used for relief of pain, to reduce inflammation or to lower a fever.
-They might be taken for joint or muscle pain, sprains and strains.
+People take them for joint or muscle pain, sprains and strains.
 Or, to relieve headaches, migraine, period pain or toothache.

 Some examples of NSAIDs and their trade names

 - ibuprofen, brufen, advil, nurofen

 - sulindac, clinoril

 Unfortunately, the side effects of these drugs are common.
 As well as the new findings on increased heart attack risk.
 Studies show that nearly all cause damage to the stomach and gut.
 Promoting a leaky gut, bleeding, inflammation and ulceration.
 With thousands of people hospitalised every year with these complications.